 The 2020 York Chamber Music Festival welcomes my friends back to the city, who are among the leading professional players in the country.
-I have also invited the brilliant Russian pianist Katya Apekisheva to join us.

 This year we celebrate the 250th anniversary of Beethoven’s birth.